perforce/helix-authentication-extension/docs/Administrator-Guide-for-Helix-Authentication-Extension-v2019.1.md

 ## Configure

 Configure the Extension at both the _global_ and _instance_ level.
 To learn about these levels, see the "Server extension configuration (global and instance specs)" topic in the [Helix Core Extensions Developer Guide](https://www.perforce.com/manuals/extensions/Content/Extensions/extensionspec.html).
+The extension has settings that are specific to the global and instance configuration, as described below.

+Both the global and instance configuration are defined using Perforce forms, in which fields consist of a label, a colon, a tab character, and a value.
+Fields that allow multiple values will start on a new line, with each value on a separate line, and all lines are prefixed by a tab character.
+Within the `ExtConfig` section, field labels are prefixed by **one** tab character, and values start on a new line and are prefixed with **two** tab characters.

+Specific to this extension, any value that starts with `...` means the value is left undefined, and the default behavior will take effect, if any.
+When defining a value for a configuration setting, remove the `...` and everything that follows on that line, then enter the desired value.

 ### Global

-Start by getting the global configuration of the extension:
+Start by setting the global configuration of the extension:

 ```shell
 $ p4 extension --configure Auth::loginhook